 Recognized for her grace and warmth of tone, soprano Catherine Ortega Spitzer is an accomplished performer currently based in South Florida.
 She is a versatile soloist of elegance and strength, comfortable performing in a variety of genres from opera, to oratorio, to musical theater.

-Catherine was thrilled to return to the stage in the spring of 2021 singing the title role of Penelope Ann in “Penelope Ann’s Revenge,” a world premiere by First Coast Opera and A Classic Theatre with music by Curtis Tucker and lyrics by Nelson Sheeley.
+After the pause in live performances in 2020, Catherine returned to the stage in the spring of 2021 singing the title role of Penelope Ann in “Penelope Ann’s Revenge,” a world premiere by First Coast Opera and A Classic Theatre with music by Curtis Tucker and lyrics by Nelson Sheeley.

 Catherine was scheduled to make her New York City debut with Little Opera Theatre of NY in collaboration with New Vintage Baroque singing the role of Aminta in Mozart’s The Shepherd King in the spring of 2020.
 She was also set to return to her alma mater as a guest artist singing the role of Flaminia in Haydn’s Il mondo della luna.
 Unfortunately, those performances, along with many others were cancelled or postponed due to the Covid-19 pandemic.